simonkojima/portfolio/docs/index.markdown

 ## Education
-- PhD in Electronics Engineering, From 2021 - Present
+- PhD in Engineering, From 2021 - Present
-- MSc in Electronics Engineering, Shibaura Institute of Technology, 2021
+- Master of Engineering in Electrical Engineering and Computer Science, Shibaura Institute of Technology, 2021
-- BSc in Electronics Engineering, Shibaura Institute of Technology, 2019
+- Bachelor of Engineering in Electronics Engineering, Shibaura Institute of Technology, 2019

 ## Affiliated Academic Society
 - [IEEE Engineering in Medicine & Biology Society](https://www.embs.org/)